chaimleib/breakout/README.md

-# breakout-fusebox-phaser
+# breakout-phaser
-Trying out a first JS game using typescript, fuse-box instead of webpack, and Phaser instead of raw canvas API.
+Trying out a first JS game using typescript and Phaser instead of raw canvas API.